JpKral/JpKral/README.md

 I currently live in Colorado and love to hike a lot.
 I love the outdoors and to experience the beauty of nature and its colder snowy environments.

-If you wish to contact me for any reason, like collaboration or needing help, please feel free to get in contact with me :) I enjoy working with people, regardless of where they are in career or knowledge.
+If you wish to contact me for any reason, like collaboration or needing help, please feel free to get in contact with me :) I enjoy working with people, regardless of their background.
-There's always something new for me to learn from other people, so I see every interaction a opportunity for benefit.
+There's always something new for me to learn about from other people, so I see every interaction a greater opportunity.

 Thank you,
 Jeremy Kral